ENCCS/upscalingAIworkflows/content/build_contain.rst

 an advanced task that is beyond the scope of this course so we won't be covering this.

-.. callout:: Installing Singularity on your local system (optional)
+.. note:: Installing Singularity on your local system (optional)

    If you are running Linux and would like to install Singularity locally on your system, Singularity provide the free, open source